adamluckydo/ontology/Buddhism.md

 1. This one, in which I try to explain the Buddha's most central realizations and what they entail, succinctly but clearly, in fully English terms.
 2. An article where I address arguments for and against Buddhism in order to clear up common misconceptions and explain how I currently relate to it.
-3. An article where I outline my current beliefs, specifically relating to ontology, meditative practice, and ways to make life better.
+3. An article where I outline my current beliefs, specifically relating to the importance of attention, intention, ontology, and desire.

 Before we begin, a disclaimer: I am not a Buddhist scholar, but I have done my best to emphasize only things the Buddha himself actually taught.
-I'm intentionally not going to go into arguments against any of his claims here, and I'm also not going to emphasize the nicer aspects of the Buddha's teachings (like the Jhanas & cultivating love and generosity).
+I'm intentionally not going to go into arguments against any of his claims here, and I'm also not going to emphasize the nicer aspects of the Buddha's teachings (e.g. the Jhanas, cultivating love and generosity, etc.).
 I want the Buddha's implicit ontology to come through as clearly as possible, and I explicitly don't want to blunt that impact.
 Please, _PLEASE_ do not take any of this as meditation advice.
-Instead, stay tuned for article 3 `:)`
+Instead, stay tuned for the next articles `:)`

 ## Who the Buddha was